p-ja/acme-fitness-store/lab-guide/Lab-3-Integrate-the-Azure-Database-for-PostgreSQL-and-Azure-Cache-for-Redis.md

    > **Note:** You'll notice that after restarting the cart service, the items in your cart will now persist.

 2. Verify order data is now persisted in a PostgreSQL Database by placing an order.
-Enter the following URL into your browser to view your placed orders:
+In the Git Bash window, run the following command:

    ```shell
    curl https://${GATEWAY_URL}/order/${USER_ID}